chriku/cserial/README.md

 #### Serialization

-At the current time only fixed serialization to thze generated schema is supported.
+At the current time only fixed serialization to the generated schema for thsi exact is supported.
 To use this, `std::string cserial::avro::serialize(auto)` returns the serialized string of the given object.

 #### Fixed Desertialzation